The Landau--Lifshitz--Bloch equation on polytopal domains: Unique existence and finite element approximation

 \section{Uniform-in-time error estimates for the FEM approximation of the $\epsilon$-LLBE}

-If we examine the result in Theorem~\ref{the:err}, it seems that the approximation error grows exponentially with the number of time steps.
+The result in Theorem~\ref{the:err} suggests that the approximation error grows exponentially with the {final time $T$}.
 As such, estimate~\eqref{equ:err} will not be useful for assessing the approximation error in the long run.
 The aim of this section is to better approximate the long-run trajectory of the solution and derive error estimates for the approximation of the $\epsilon$-LLBE that are uniform in time.
-Similar results are studied for the Navier--Stokes equation~\cite{HeyRan86}, a semilinear parabolic equation~\cite{Lar89}, and the parabolic $p$-Laplacian equation~\cite{Ju00}, to name a few.
-To this end, we need to derive decay estimates on the solution $\bff{u}^\epsilon$ and its approximation $\bff{u}_h^{(n)}$ for time $t\in [\hat{t},\infty)$.
+Similar results are studied for the Navier--Stokes equation~\citep{HeyRan86}, a semilinear parabolic equation~\citep{Lar89}, and the parabolic $p$-Laplacian equation~\citep{Ju00}, to name a few.
+To this end, we need to derive decay estimates on the solution $\bff{u}^\epsilon$ and its approximation $\bff{u}_h^{\epsilon, (n)}$ for time $t\in [\hat{t},\infty)$.
 Here, $\hat{t}$ denotes a sufficiently large time, which depends on the coefficients of the equation.

 Since we are interested in small values of $\epsilon$, we also assume that $\epsilon<\kappa_1/\kappa_2$ for simplicity of presentation.
 Similar decay estimate would still hold for bigger values of $\epsilon$.
 We assume in this section that a strong solution corresponding to an initial data $\bff{u}_0^\epsilon \in \bb{H}^2_\Delta$ exists, and thus instead of working with the Faedo--Galerkin solution~$\bff{u}_n^\epsilon$, we can work directly with $\bff{u}^\epsilon$.